 My Verdict: The California Wine Club Review

 First, I enjoyed the wines and think you get a good value.
-And I’m always for supporting small-production wineries and providing greater access to their wines.
+And I’m always for supporting small producers and providing greater access to their wines.

 The refund policy, customer service, and flexibility are beyond anything I’ve seen with other clubs.
-Plus, I’m looking forward to VIP treatment, free tastings, and complimentary tours when I visit wine country!
+Plus, the VIP tastings and tours in wine country are the cherry on top!